adplus-dvertising

-The Museum of Turkish and Islamic Arts is an impressive museum combining the Turkish and Islamic works.
+The Museum of Turkish and Islamic Arts is an impressive museum combining the Turkish and Islamic works in Istanbul.
 It is situated at the Ibrahim Pasha Palace (one of the most important buildings of 16th century Ottoman civil architecture) in Sultanahmet.
 The museum is the last one that was opened during the Ottomans era and displays very unique, more than over 40,000 items at its carpet, manuscript, wood, glass-metal-ceramic and ethnography sections.

 General Info & History